sune-sje/Albertsune-Reapack-Scripts/README.md

 ✅ Edit and store TMB metadata within the REAPER project
 ✅ Import metadata from an existing TMB file
 ✅ Export TMB directly from reaper, directly to where you'd like it

+#### **Usage:**
+BonerViewer will open a window that previews all unmuted MIDI takes as they would appear in-game.
+This mimics the usual process of exporting the project MIDI, converting, and playing.

+In this window, you can also configure **TMB settings** and export the TMB file.
+If you prefer to skip the preview, these functions are also available separately in the action menu as:
+- `tmbSettings.lua` (for setting TMB metadata)
+- `ExportTmb.lua` (for exporting the TMB file)

 ---